 Families are responsible for hiring and paying individual classroom support for personnel for their child.
 Individual support personnel must be post ninth grade and at least four years older than the child he/she is assisting and may not be a family member.
 Assistants 19 and older will be subject to a background check.

-All students must be independent in toileting to attend Bright Lights classes.
+All students must be independent in toileting to attend Bright Lights camps.

 Appropriate use and care of classroom/site property, equipment and supplies is required by students.
 Any malicious damage will be the financial responsibility of the student and his/her parent/guardian.

 Bright Lights is not responsible for lost, stolen or damaged property.
 All personal property should be labeled.
-Students are discouraged from bringing nuisance and/or valuable items to Bright Lights that do not pertain to the class they are taking
+Students are discouraged from bringing nuisance and/or valuable items to Bright Lights that do not pertain to the camp they are attending.

 Concealed Weapon Policy